 Illegal fishing also remains a problem despite recent improvement in fisheries enforcement.
 Commercial fishers continue to enter municipal waters and foreign fleets continue to poach high-value species.
 Destructive fishing — like the capture of young fish before they can grow to adulthood— is a significant threat to the health of fish populations and the livelihoods of fishermen.

-Because so many people rely on fish for food, and because there are so many facing fisheries, the Philippines provide a critical opportunity for work to improve fisheries.
+Because so many people rely on fish for food, and with so many people living in coastal communities, the Philippines provide a critical opportunity for work to improve fisheries.
 The country’s highly productive fisheries, if managed properly, can be harnessed to feed the growing Philippine population and secure the livelihoods of many.
 Therefore, achieving food and economic security for the Filipino people means that marine conservation, habitat protection and sustainable fisheries must be the goal of both national policies and local communities.

 In the Philippines, Oceana intends to support the government in its goal to promote national policies that protect the Philippines’ vast marine resources.
 We will use the law to ensure that fish and fishers receive the protections they deserve.
 We will offer technical expertise to aid the government in its goal of establishing sustainable catch limits, reducing discards and protecting spawning habitat.
 We also plan to carry out scientific expeditions to educate the public about the importance of healthy oceans and the role they play in the economy of the Philippines by providing food and jobs.
 Ultimately, our goal is to work to ensure that the Philippines achieve sustainable fisheries and healthy oceans for the benefit of all Filipinos.